CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

      ```

 4. **Configure Replication**
-   - Obtain the source/master status on the primary server:
+   - Obtain the source status on the primary server:
      ```sql
      SHOW SOURCE STATUS;
      ```